ember-learn/super-rentals-tutorial/README.md

       lines."
     ```

-Mutliple commands can be supplied.
+Multiple commands can be supplied.
 If any of them fails, it will fail the
 build.

     ```run:command